 Figure 10.3.16 Submitting the quantitative comparison request to server.

-The results of the comparison will be complete in approximately one minute.
+The results of the comparison will be completed in approximately one minute.
 Check the updated list for comparisons and click the new one to view the result.

-Figure 10.3.17 The updated comparison list with new comparison.
+Figure 10.3.17 The updated comparison list with the new comparison.

 The process for viewing ANOVA comparison or singleton results are similar to the previous protein level comparisons:

 Figure 10.3.18 ANOVA comparison at peptide level.